-- a.
-RA 10121 provides a statutory basis to address all phases of DM. - b.
+- b.
 As mandated by RA 10121, the Government's declared commitments to all phases of DM are codified in the NDRRMP 2011-2028.4 (See also the Philippine Strategic National Action Plan for Disaster Risk Reduction 2009-2019 (SNAP)).
-As previously mentioned, the NDRRMP 2011-2028 maps out the four thematic areas (phases) of DM addressed therein (See also Figure 11 NDRRM 2011-2028 vision in the Capacity Development Formalized CD Plans & Strategies section):3 - (1) Disaster Prevention & Mitigation headed by the Secretary of DILG. - (2) Disaster Preparedness by the Secretary of Social Welfare and Development (DSWD). - (3) Disaster Response by the Secretary of Science and Technology (DOST); and - (4) Disaster Rehabilitation and Recovery, by the Director General of the National Economic and Development Authority (NEDA).
+As previously mentioned, the NDRRMP 2011-2028 maps out the four thematic areas (phases) of DM addressed therein (See also Figure 11 NDRRM 2011-2028 vision in the Capacity Development Formalized CD Plans & Strategies section):3 - (1) Disaster Prevention & Mitigation headed by the Secretary of DILG. - (2) Disaster Preparedness by the Secretary of Social Welfare and Development (DSWD). - (3) Disaster Response by the Secretary of Science and Technology (DOST); and

+(4) Disaster Rehabilitation and Recovery, by the Director General of the National Economic and Development Authority (NEDA).

-The NDRRMP allocates specific outcomes to each DM phase and assigns responsibility to corresponding agencies to achieve their respective outcomes.
-However, there is acknowledgement in the Plan that sharp delineations between phases creates an artificial distinction that does not serve the overall progress of DM, that they are mutually reinforcing, "interoperable", and "cannot stand alone" because all DM efforts contribute to the overall goals and objectives of greater resilience and decreased vulnerability for Filipino people.
+The NDRRMP allocates specific outcomes to each DM phase and assigns responsibility to corresponding agencies to achieve their respective outcomes.3 However, there is acknowledgement in the Plan that sharp delineations between phases creates an artificial distinction that does not serve the overall progress of DM, that they are mutually reinforcing, "interoperable", and "cannot stand alone" because all DM efforts contribute to the overall goals and objectives of greater resilience and decreased vulnerability for Filipino people.3 a.
+DM legislation is established on the basis of an all-hazards, broad strategic vision.